dandersonw/myouji-kenchi/blog-post/blog-post.md

 (Modified) Hepburn, Kunrei-shiki, and Nihon-shiki romanization schemes, as well as some common variations on those schemes (e.g. omitting accents).

-(Some diagrams about romanization?
-Are the details important?)

 # Finite State Transducers

 The finite state transducer (FST) is a venerable tool